HOME

 Thankfully, we’re hearing more and more about mental health in our day to day lives.
 Whether that’s celebrities speaking up about their experiences or friends sharing their battles, charities fighting for funding or campaigns raising awareness, mental health is finally starting to get the airtime it deserves.

-And we’re proud to be champions of mental health awareness and wellbeing – head to our Blog for content from mindfulness to social media detox to cyberbullying to the benefits of exercise.
+And we’re proud to be champions of mental health awareness and wellbeing – head to our Blog for content from mindfulness to social media detox to cyberbullying.

 But we know the world’s not perfect yet.
 Far from it.
 There are still lots of us who don’t feel able to speak up and get help when we’re struggling.
 And though statistically more women suffer with mental health problems than men, men are far less likely to seek out help until they reach crisis point.